fleximeter/pctheory/docs/transformations.rst

     .. py:method:: __getitem__(self, item)

-        Gets the multiplier, retrograde flag, or adder of this UTO
+        Gets the multiplier, retrograde flag, or adder of this ``OTO``.

-        :param item: The index to retrieve
+        :param int item: The index to retrieve
-        :return: The adder, retrograde flag, or multiplier
+        :return: The multiplier, retrograde flag, or adder
         :rtype: int

     .. py:method:: __ge__(self, other)